 “To what extent are you prepared to make your work place comfortable for women to work in?
 Even if this involves spending money.“

 Or you could even ask if the provide tampons in the loos in their UK offices.
-You know what answer I think you will get the that one?
+You know what answer I think you will get to that one?
 Yeah.
 Blush.